saintsantos/webapp_workshop_complete/README.md

   * Opens the connection to our mySQL database.
 * **config.js**
   * Here we have our express port configuration and our database connection configuration.

+### routes

+Routes map endpoints to functions.
+The route groups are defined in **index.route.js** and consist of the userRoute and the taskRoute.
+The routes distinguish between endpoints based upon which URL is called and the type of HTTP request.
+The two main types of requests we'll be dealing with and that are most common across the Internet are POST and GET.
+You can read more about the different types of requests here.

+### controllers

+The functions that are executed when an endpoint is called.

+## knexjs

+knexjs is a JavaScript package that allows for SQL queries to be made directly through JavaScript.
+This is what we'll be using to interface with our database.
+Read more here.